Shivam-Dave/Automated-Text-Summarization/README.md

 # Automated Text Summarization

-This repository contains code for training and evaluating models for automated text summarization using deep learning techniques.
-It includes preprocessing steps, model training, evaluation on test data, and utilities for tokenization and sequence padding.
+The "Automated Text Summarization" repository hosts scripts for building and evaluating deep learning models that automate text summarization tasks.
+Using LSTM-based sequence-to-sequence models, it preprocesses and tokenizes datasets like CNN/Daily Mail, trains models for summarization, and evaluates them on test sets.
+The repository provides functionalities for training, testing, and evaluating model performance, supporting efficient text summarization tasks in natural language processing applications.

 ## Features